Why we like it

 - The Otemachi district surrounding the hotel is fast becoming one of the city’s most popular dining destinations

 About Aman Tokyo

-High above the bright lights and hectic streets of Japan’s vibrant Tokyo, Aman Tokyo - the first city property from the luxury resort company Aman – is a tranquil urban escape occupying the top six floors of the 40-storey Otemachi Tower.
+High above the bright lights and hectic streets of Japan’s vibrant Tokyo, Aman Tokyo - the first city property from the luxury resort company Aman – is a tranquil urban escape occupying the top six floors of the 38-storey Otemachi Tower.
 As views go, these are pretty spectacular.
 Rising high above the frenzied metropolis you'll find a Zen-like tranquillity that's a welcome contrast to the bustling energy down at street level.
 Interiors are created from a combination of classic Japanese materials such as camphor wood, washi paper and stone in order to reflect traditional homes.
-All 84 rooms and suites are exquisitely outfitted, many with a large furo, a deep soaking tub intrinsic to the Japanese ritual of bathing.
+All 84 suites are exquisitely outfitted, many with a large furo, a deep soaking tub intrinsic to the Japanese ritual of bathing.
 Each suites has a unique layout and modern technology and luxury fabrics ensures your stay is as connected and comfortable as possible.
 Each of the rooms has incredible city views, including the Imperial Palace Gardens and the Tokyo Skytree.
 Larger suites offer dining areas and full-equipped pantries, offering apartment-style living in the heart of Tokyo.